A practical guide to building an effective Zendesk workflow

 An effective Zendesk workflow covers the entire lifecycle of a customer ticket.
 This typically includes ticket creation, intelligent triage and routing, agent action to resolve the issue, and finally, resolution and any necessary follow-up.

-Zendesk's native tools help automate basic tasks.
+Zendesk's native tools help automate core tasks.
 Triggers and automations apply rules based on events or time, while macros and views help agents efficiently manage and respond to common inquiries, saving time on repetitive tasks.

 AI can connect to all your company's knowledge repositories, not just Zendesk's.
 By pulling information from various platforms like Confluence or Google Docs, AI tools provide a comprehensive knowledge base, enabling agents and AI Copilots to draft accurate replies instantly.